A stable implementation of a data-driven scale-aware mesoscale parameterization: Ocean model

 \section{Ocean model}

 We use the GFDL MOM6 ocean model \cite{adcroft2019gfdl} in an adiabatic limit with no buoyancy forcing.
-This allows us to test the direct impact of the new parameterization in an idealized setting of a primitive equation model.
+This allows us to test the direct impact of the new parameterization in idealized settings of a primitive equation model.

 The equations of motion are given by the stacked shallow water equations with constant density in each layer \cite{marques2022neverworld2, zhang2023implementation}: